dannycab/slides/content/resisting-the-bullshit/slides.md

 ---

+# Interactions with Law Enforcement

+If you are approached by law enforcement, you have the right to remain silent

+- You do not have to answer any questions
+- You do not have to show ID
+- You do not have to consent to a search
+- You do not have to open your door
+- You do not have to do anything without a **warrant signed by a judge**

+Cops are very good at getting you to talk to them.
+They are seeking your consent to search you, your car, your home, etc.

+## "I don't have anything to say.
+I want to speak to a lawyer."

+---

 # Immigration and Customs Enforcement

-* If you are approached by ICE, you have the right to remain silent
+- If you are approached by ICE, you have the right to remain silent
-* ICE cannot enter your home without a warrant signed by a judge
+- ICE cannot enter your home without a warrant signed by a judge
-* ICE cannot enter our classrooms, research spaces, or offices without a warrant signed by a judge
+- ICE cannot enter our classrooms, research spaces, or offices without a warrant signed by a judge

 Red cards are available from the Immirgrant Legal Resource Center
 <https://www.ilrc.org/red-cards-tarjetas-rojas>